-Chelation therapy may result in small reduction of risk of CV eventsMarch 26th, 2013 in Cardiology /
+Chelation therapy may result in small reduction of risk of CV eventsMarch 26, 2013 in Medicine & Health / Cardiology

 Although chelation therapy with the drug disodium EDTA has been used for many years with limited evidence of efficacy for the treatment of coronary disease, a randomized trial that included patients with a prior heart attack found that use of a chelation regimen modestly reduced the risk of a composite of adverse cardiovascular outcomes, but the findings do not support the routine use of chelation therapy for treatment of patients who have had a heart attack, according to a study in the March 27 issue of JAMA.